ecalandrini/ecalandrini.github.io/index.md

 <br>
 These results were achieved within the framework of the National French project "Matisse".
 I performed infrared spectroscopy and inelastic X-ray scattering of MgO at high pressure and high temperature in order to simulate the condition of the Earth mantle.
-The results of the experiment were confirmed by _ab-initio_ simulation using Quantum Expresso.
+The results of the experiments were confirmed by _ab-initio_ simulation using Quantum Expresso.
 Then I used the simulation to extrapolate the results for pressure and temperature ranges impossible to realize in laboratory and to calculate quantities which are difficult to measure at these thermodynamic conditions, like the thermal conductivity.
 <img src="images/MgO_multiphonon_anharmonicity.png?raw=true"/>